The times GOP complained about transparency in health care talks

 He also told CBS News in 2010: "The negotiations are obviously being done in secret and the American people really just want to know what they are trying to hide."

-Vice President Mike Pence, then governor of Indiana, called the drafting of legislation affecting "100%" of Americans "simply wrong."
+Vice President Mike Pence, then an Indiana congressman, called the drafting of legislation affecting "100%" of Americans "simply wrong."

 Then-House Speaker John Boehner gave an impassioned speech on the House floor during the debate, saying in part, "Look at how this bill was written.
 Can you say it was done openly?
 With transparency and accountability?
 Without backroom deals struck behind closed doors, hidden from the people?"

-Note: CORRECTION: This story has been updated to reflect that Pence served in Congress in 2010.